 - Investment – the anticipation of rewards in the future

-Now, there are some differences between acquisition loops and the hook model.
+Now, there are some differences between growth loops and the hook model.
 The former is a strategy to bring in new users.
 The latter is a strategy to ensure existing users keep using your product.
-On the otherhand, there are many similarities with regards to engineering an intended response from your users.
+On the other hand, there are many similarities with regards to engineering an intended response from understanding user signs.

 However, these two loops can both exist within the same product because of these variances in end goals.
-A hook to ensure your product becomes part of a consumer’s daily habit, and a acquisition loop to ensure that your existing users are helping you to grow.
+A hook to ensure your product becomes part of a consumer’s daily habit, and a growth loop to ensure that your existing users are helping you to grow, allowing the user to reinvest the output of one cycle to the next.

 Driving consistent engagement and growth without investing additional resources is a recipe for explosive growth.

-In its simplest form, word of mouth is probably the most simple acquisition loop.
+In its simplest form, word of mouth is probably the most simple growth loop.
 You create an awesome product, introduce it to your audience, they love it, and tell their friends about it.

 However, while this is great when it happens, as growth marketers, we’re focused more on areas where we can control.
-Relying on word of mouth to grow your brand is unreliable, unpredictable, and can’t really be measured.
-Creating an acquisition loop is more about how to engineer your product so you can test and know these loops will happen.
+Relying only on word of mouth to grow your brand is unreliable, unpredictable, and can’t really be measured.
+Creating a growth loop is more about how to engineer your product so you can test and know these loops will happen.

-Referral programs can be considered an acquisition loop as well.
+Referral programs can be considered a growth loop as well.
 Countless companies have leveraged this tactic, typically offering users some kind of bonus for referring their friends.
-Examples of this include how Dropbox famously offers additional storage space for referrals, or how companies like GrubHub or Uber will offer their users free credits to use on their respective platforms.
+Examples of this include how Dropbox famously offers additional storage space for referrals, or Tesla’s referral program, where new and existing users earn credits from referring new customers and making purchases, so they can then spend those credits on more Tesla merchandise.

 However, replicable tactics seem to have a shelf life of effectiveness.
 Once brands start to notice something working for another brand, they’ll attempt to use it for their own product, and as users begin to see the same strategy repeatedly, it starts to lose its effectiveness.